 Determine design element dimensions consistent with performance needs, context, and design controls (see Chapter 1106).

-The Basis of Design (BOD) documents the outcomes of applying these procedural steps.
-It also serves as a management tool throughout the design phase, to keep a project team focused on the baseline performance need and agreed performance trade-offs in order to prevent scope creep.
-During the design phase, a BOD is required on all projects unless design elements are not changed (see exceptions in 1100.10).
-During the scoping phase, a BOD is only required as determined by the Capital Program Development and Management (CPDM) Office.
-See 1100.10(1) for further information about the BOD.
+See 1100.10(1) for more information about the Basis of Design.

-1100.03 Community Engagement
+1100.03(1) Community Engagement

-WSDOT has a strategic goal of engaging the community in order to strengthen partnerships, increase credibility, drive priorities, and inform decision-making.
+WSDOT staff engage the community affected by a project in order to strengthen partnerships, increase credibility, drive priorities, and inform decision-making.
 Community input informs the project development process from planning to design.
 Engaging with the community helps us more fully understand:

 Performance issues and gaps